Lymah123/100-days-of-code/daily-journal.md

 - I solved LeetCode problem set 274(h-index) from top 150 interview.
 - I published a recap blog post on the week 11 of #100DaysOfCode.

+Day 78: 10/02/25

+- I started fine-tuning the app.
+I spent about 5 hours debugging but I fixed the bug.
+It is the win for today.
+- I added a footer section as well.